Moving to the Capital of Latin America

 Moving to Miami with your car

-As a new resident in the city of Miami, you will have to register your vehicle or vehicles with the Department of Highway Safety and Motor Vehicles (DHSMV).
-Please keep in mind that before registering your vehicle, you will have to get a Florida driver’s license, purchase a Florida auto insurance, and complete a VIN inspection and odometer reading.
+As a new resident in the city of Miami, you will have to register your vehicle with the Department of Highway Safety and Motor Vehicles (DHSMV).
+Please, keep in mind that before registering your vehicle, you will have to get a Florida driver’s license, purchase a Florida auto insurance, and complete a VIN inspection and odometer reading.
 Visit the official website of Florida DHSMV for more info.